eric-kwok-nt/PeekingDuck_familiarization/README.md

 ## 1. Description

 This mini project attempts to test out the Human-Pose Estimation and Object Detection features in [PeekingDuck](https://github.com/aimakerspace/PeekingDuck) library.
 Two simple use cases are being tested:
-1. Dab Detection using pose detection
+1. Dab Detection using pose detection models from PeekingDuck
-2. Counting of number of passengers boarded in each bus in a recorded video
+2. Counting of number of passengers boarded in each bus in a recorded video using object detection from PeekingDuck and [SORT](https://github.com/alexgoft/SORT_OpenCV_Trackers) or [DeepSort](https://github.com/nwojke/deep_sort) tracking library

 ### 1.1 Dab Detection example using HRNet + YOLOv4
 ![An example for dab detection](./images/dab_detection.gif)